 Safeguard Authentication Services provides a feature called "mapped user" where you can map local Unix user accounts to Active Directory user accounts.
 Local users retain all of their local Unix attributes such as UID Number and Login Shell, but they authenticate using their Active Directory password.
 Active Directory password policies are enforced.
-You can map users by editing configuration files on the Unix host or using Management Console for Unix.
+You can map users by editing configuration files on the Unix host.